Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hàng triệu hộ gia đình Anh không thể dùng tủ lạnh vì chi phí sinh hoạt tăng - Ảnh 1.

-The Guardian newspaper today, November 14, cited data from the UK-based charity Joseph Rowntree Foundation (JRF) showing that nearly 50% of British households out of about 2 million mentioned households were forced to stop using refrigerators or freezers for the first time since May.
+The Guardian newspaper today, November 14, cited data from the UK-based charity Joseph Rowntree Foundation (JRF) showing that nearly 50% of British households out of about 2 million mentioned households were forced to stop using their refrigerators or freezers for the first time since May.

 This is a sign of rising living costs leading to a crisis among low-income households in the UK, according to JRF.